dhruva4869/LyricsGPT/README.md

 ## 🙏 Acknowledgments

 - Inspired by the original GPT paper by Radford et al.
+- Attention is all you need, you have read this before as well 😁
 - Built using PyTorch framework
 - Dataset contains various song lyrics for training